-The grant provided Nick with much-needed cash to buy supplies and framing materials, and covered travel expenses for research into the subject matter at the heart of the paintings.
-The efforts paid off, as Nick was able to complete the paintings as well as gain exposure to the world of grant funding, which will serve him well after graduation and in a career in the arts.
-“Nick is a serious student, who both listens to advice and does his own thing,” Harris says.
-“He is a dedicated student who puts in the time it takes to create and develop artwork.”
+The grant provided Dease with much-needed cash to buy supplies and framing materials, and covered travel expenses for research into the subject matter at the heart of his paintings.
+The efforts paid off, as he was able to complete the paintings as well as gain exposure to the world of grant funding, which has served him well as he advances in his career in the arts.
+“Nick was a serious student, who both listened to advice and did his own thing,” Harris says.
+“I can't wait to see how his work develops and am proud of what he has accomplished,” Harris says.

 Dease showed the myth series in the Ferguson Center’s Alexick Student Gallery, which provided a source of feedback he used to better understand the audience’s viewpoint and grow as an artist.
 The process of putting the show together was a pivotal learning experience when coupled with the feedback CNU’s dedicated arts faculty provided in portfolio reviews, a process intended to ensure students are continually challenged to develop their talents.
 “This type of service is rare at universities,” he says.
 “It was great to see the faculty so dedicated to improving our work.”

 Apart from his classroom and studio labors, Dease was an intern at the Falk Gallery of Art in the Ferguson Center, and a teacher’s assistant for Dr. Belle Pendleton’s art history class.
 He assisted during class and through preparatory work like finding and compiling images for use in classroom discussions.
 Working in this capacity provided Nick with a wealth of professional experience that continues to serve him.
 He was also an avid participant in the Philosophy Department’s “Film and Philosophy” nights, which include a showing and discussion of the themes portrayed in the film.